BroadcomMFD/broadcom-product-scripts/README.md

 - [CA View](https://www.npmjs.com/package/@broadcom/caview-for-zowe-cli)
 - [CA Workload Automation CA 7](https://www.npmjs.com/package/@broadcom/ca7-for-zowe-cli)

+**Note:** If you do not have access to the public registry, please obtain these plug-ins from [Broadcom's Free Zowe Download Site](https://validate.broadcom.com/key/ZoweDistributionLink).

 # Using
 Sample scripts for each product plug-in will be located in the directory that shares its name.
 For example, CA Endevor samples will be in the [ca-endevor](ca-endevor) directory.
 If you cannot find a particular use case, [please open an issue](https://github.com/BroadcomMFD/zowe-cli-scripts/issues/new).